top of page

 Why it Matters

-• We are stepping into this gap, harnessing the power of community to change lives, one affordable house at a time.
+Spokane is in the midst of a housing crisis, and there's no clear plan to solve it.
+Village Cohousing Works is stepping into the gap- harnessing the power of community to change lives, one affordable house at a time.

 Want Updates?